Education for Sustainable Development

 Additional Funding for ESD Projects

-Previously funded projects have included the Bee Meadow Project (to create an evolving living laboratory for the Institute of Education), a project to explore the further use of University campuses as living laboratories for Education for Sustainable development, and a project on Co-constructing and evaluating the climate and sustainability education national framework across programmes at the Institute of Education.
+Previously funded projects have included the Bee Meadow Project (to create an evolving living laboratory for the Institute of Education), a project to explore the further use of University campuses as living laboratories for Education for Sustainable development, and a project on co-constructing and evaluating the national Climate Education and Sustainability Initial Teacher Education (ITE) Framework across programmes at the Institute of Education.

 In addition, we recently initiated the scoping for a series of outdoor teaching spaces to be implemented on the University campuses.
 We imagine these to have a strong sustainable leaning and to embrace the ethos and the aims of our ESD approaches.
 We aim to establish these teaching spaces such that they can be used by both teaching staff, students and the wider community and will be designed in such a way to enhance and embed our principles and commitment to a sustainable future.